WoWRoster/addons/trunk/siggen2/readme.txt

 "Themes" are configs and styles for a design, basically the second half of the old configs from v0.x SigGen "Layers" are...well..layers.
 Any image or piece of text is a layer

+A "Design" needs to be tied to a scope, like guild, realm, character, user Don't know if util would have a use
+Could set up a designs folder, and split index.php into guild, char, realm, user

+The char design would have the signature and avatar themes Guild would have the banner theme
+Realm, no idea